salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 The corresponding script for this step is `cross_correlation.ipynb`.

 Typical high-resolution spectroscopy studies for exoplanet atmospheres use the cross-correlation technique, where the SysRem residuals are cross-correlated with the model spectrum, to boost and search the planet's atmospheric signal.
 The code will first cross-correlate the data and model along an $RV_p$ grid, then build the so-called S/N map by interpolating the resulting CCF values into a grid of $K_p$ (planetary orbital velocity) and $V_{rest}$ values, where the latter (a variable to account for any additional systematic velocity after accounting the orbital and systemic velocities) follows:
-$$RV_p(\phi)=K_p\sin(2\pi\phi)+V_{sys}+V_{rest}$$
+$$RV_p(\phi)=K_p\sin(2\pi\phi)+V_{sys}+V_{rest}+V_{bary}$$
-where subscript $p$ is for the planet.
+where subscript $p$ is for the planet. $V_{bary}$ is the barycentric velocity during the observation.

 ### Pre-processing

-The corresponding script for this step is `pre_processing_2.ipynb`.
+The corresponding script for this step is `pre_processing.ipynb`.

 To perform retrieval analysis, where an exact match between data and model is favorable, pre-processing the model is therefore necessary.
 This is to account for the fact that SysRem typically alters the planet signal, resulting in a planetary spectrum that deviates significantly from the model ([Gibson+ 2022](https://academic.oup.com/mnras/article/512/3/4618/6510825)).
 Pre-processing the model aims to mimic this SysRem effect in the model spectrum.
 After pre-processing, the script will perform retrieval analysis using a simple grid search to find the best-fit orbital and systemic velocity (which in this case is $V_{rest}$).
+To reproduce the figure comparing likelihood between including and excluding frame #44 (Figure 14 in Rafi+ 2024), use `plot_pre_processing.ipynb` script.

 ## Additional Analysis

 Several other analyses to confirm whether the signal is real (in the case where signal S/N is low, such as this one) are also performed.
 These are the Welch-t test and injection test.
 The former can be found in `welch-t.ipynb` whilst the latter can be found in `cross_correlation.ipynb`.
-Please see Rafi+ (in prep.) for details about these tests.
+Please see Rafi+ (2024) for details about these tests.
 Additionally, to check whether telluric lines may somehow contribute to the observed (water) signal, cross-correlation between the SysRem residuals and telluric model template is also performed.
 The script is given in `cross_correlation_telluric.ipynb`.

 On the other hand, another test is performed to see how different reduction parameter values, particularly $\eta$ (it sets how wide the line wings around strong telluric lines will be masked), can affect the resulting signal S/N. This test can be found in `data_reduction_original_eta.ipynb` and `cross_correlation_eta.ipynb`.

-In Rafi+ (in prep.), we tried to separate the transit into two halves to check whether the red-shifted $V_{rest}$ of the H2O signal that we found originated solely from the first half of the transit where H2O flows from the night-side to the day-side along the planet's leading terminator.
+In Rafi+ (2024), we tried to separate the transit into two halves to check whether the red-shifted $V_{rest}$ of the H2O signal that we found originated solely from the first half of the transit where H2O flows from the night-side to the day-side along the planet's leading terminator.
 The script for this analysis can be found in `sanity_check_frame.ipynb`.

 ## How to Use